cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.17.1v0.1
 Comprehensive mail storage SHOULD be enabled to allow tracking of information across applications.

-- Rationale
-  - This allows for tracking shared information from emails between GWS applications for traceability and security purposes.
+- _Rationale:_ This allows for tracking shared information from emails between GWS applications for traceability and security purposes.
-- Last Modified: November 14, 2023
+- Last Modified:_ November 14, 2023

 - MITRE ATT&CK TTP Mapping
   - None